50 Things To Do in Iowa This Winter

 After our first cold weekend of the season, it got me looking ahead to winter in Iowa.
 There is no denying that most Iowa winters are spent indoors (which is why we look so forward to springtime).
 Luckily, we have plenty of indoor options, as well as some fun winter activities to do outside.
 However, if you are anything like me, you instantly forget all of these great options as soon as someone says “what should we do?”

 No worries though!
 I compacted some of our favorite things to do in colder weather (along with a few best places for weekend getaways and day trips all in Iowa), so there is no drawing a blank this winter.
-Keep this guide handy for winter break too!
+Keep this guide handy for a winter break too!

 2.)
-Snowshoeing/cross country skiing.
+Snowshoeing/cross-country skiing.
 Jester Park now how to snowshoe rentals in the winter months.
 If you have your own set of snowshoes or cross-country shoes, Ledges State Park (Boone, Iowa) or Pikes Peak State Park (McGregor, Iowa) offers some great trails to explore in the winter months.

 3.)
 Honey Creek Resort (Moravia, Iowa).
 Rathbun Lake features plenty of outdoor winter activities or you can simply spend all of your time at the indoor water park.
 It’s an easy drive from Des Moines and makes a fun weekend getaway.